olivier-boesch/CircuitPython-au-lycee/docs/en/index.md

 ## A step further

-After that, I some more handy ports to make my students have a better experience with that board:
+After that, I nedded some more handy ports to make my students have a better experience with that board:
 * Add an arduino like port to connect cables and teach them electricity
 * Add some grove port when we are using sensors/actuators
 * Add a 3.5mm jack plug to output audio easily to speakers/headphones